-.
-All respondents reporting at least one sexual partner in their lifetime (vaginal, anal, oral sex, or other genital contact)
+6. All respondents reporting at least one sexual partner in their lifetime (vaginal, anal, oral sex, or other genital contact)

-🛎 .
-All respondents reporting at least one sexual partner in the past year (vaginal, anal, oral sex, or other genital contact)
+7. All respondents reporting at least one sexual partner in the past year (vaginal, anal, oral sex, or other genital contact)

-and impact of COVID-19 on personal life, in addition to questions exploring the three topics outlined above (Box 2).
+interviewers (DR, KJM, RBP).
+Fieldnotes reflecting on interview content were documented after each interview.
+Participants were offered a £30 e-voucher token of appreciation.
+Interview guides (to be made available as Extended data) covered socio-demographic characteristics, lockdown household composition, views on COVID-19 and social restriction measures, and impact of COVID-19 on personal life, in addition to questions exploring the three topics outlined above (Box 2).
 Audio recordings were transcribed intelligent verbatim (transcriber discretion to omit utterances that don't add any meaning) by transcription agencies under contract.
 Transcripts were reviewed by the study team to check for accuracy as well as to develop familiarity with participant accounts.
-Transcripts were anonymised and entered into Nvivo 12.
-Data were analysed thematically using a framework approach.
+Transcripts were anonymised and entered into Nvivo 1220.
+Data were analysed thematically using a framework approach21.
 An individual researcher led the analysis for each of the three groups but the coding frameworks, coding decisions, and emerging themes were discussed between analysts during regular analysis meetings.
 The analytical approach will be described in each paper reporting the results.